 If so, Kinsta could be just the managed WordPress web host you’ve been looking for.
 But don’t sign up just yet!

-In this review, we not only explain exactly what features you get access to, but we also reveal the loading times of our test WordPress websites hosted by Kinsta.
+In this review, we not only explain exactly the various features you get access to, we also reveal the loading times of our test WordPress websites hosted by Kinsta.
 On top of that, we also share how those loading times are affected when multiple visitors access the sites at the same time in our user simulation tests.
-To assess the quality of Kinsta further, we publish the results from our downtime monitoring tests too.
+To assess the quality of Kinsta further, we also publish the results from our downtime monitoring tests as well.

-Unlike some other Kinsta reviews — and other web hosting reviews in general — we’ve paid for tests that put our Kinsta-hosted WordPress websites through their paces, using premium services such as Pingdom and Load Impact to gather meaningful data, and uncover the full story behind the Kinsta marketing claims.
+Unlike some other Kinsta reviews — and other web hosting reviews in general — unknown to Kinsta, we’ve independently paid for tests that put our Kinsta-hosted WordPress websites through their paces, using premium services such as Pingdom and Load Impact to gather meaningful data, and uncover the full story behind Kinsta’s marketing claims.
 If you’re not the type of person who’s easily swayed by fancy marketing and stylish company websites, then the data in this review will help you to make an informed decision on whether Kinsta are the best for your website.

 So if you’re looking for the best WordPress hosting, or you’re just interested in finding out what premium web hosts such as Kinsta have to offer, this review is for you.